 I think this anecdote illustrates two common themes that are important for online students.
 First, it is never too late to acquire new skills.
 Better yet, once you learn them, they are applicable to every class you take.
 Second, ask your instructors for this type of help.
 They would much rather help you acquire these skills than continuously tell you to improve on them week after week.
 Take their feedback and incorporate it into your assignments.
 Instead of getting comments back about your writing and formatting, you will be able to engage with your instructors about the topic and their experiences.

 ‘The Surest Path to a Good Job’

 Having said all that, it is probably no surprise to you that earning a college degree is hard work.
 You need patience, perseverance and, more than likely, the ability to put in some late nights.

-Though the path to a degree can be long, studies show that college grads fare better overall in the job market than workers with just a high school diploma.
-In 2014, high school grads had an average unemployment rate of 6%, according to the U.S. Bureau of Labor Statistics (BLS).
-The jobless rate was just 3.5% for individuals with a bachelor’s degree and only 2.8% for those with a master’s degree.
+Though the path to a degree can be long, the Bureau of Labor Statistics (BLS) shows that college grads fare better overall in the job market than workers with just a high school diploma.

 Meanwhile, a 2014 report by the Federal Reserve Bank of New York found that American workers with a bachelor’s degree will earn at least $1 million more on average than high school graduates over their working lives.